Canonizing Graphs of Bounded Rank-Width in Parallel via Weisfeiler--Leman: Conclusion

 It would be of interest to close the gap between the $(3k+3)$-WL bound where the iteration number is unknown and our $(6k+3)$-WL upper bound to obtain $O(\log n)$ rounds.
 One possible strategy would be to show that the exists a rank decomposition of width $k$ where the host tree has height $O(\log n)$.

-\begin{question} Let $G$ be a graph of rank width $k$.
-Does there exist a rank decomposition $(T, \gamma)$ of width $k$ such that $T$ has height $O(\log n)$? \end{question}
+\begin{question} Let $G$ be a graph of rank-width $k$.
+Does there exist a rank decomposition $(T, \gamma)$ of width $k < c < 2k$ such that $T$ has height $O(\log n)$? \end{question}

-Courcelle \& Kante \cite{CourcelleKante2007} showed that a rank decomposition of width $2k$ exists with a host tree of height $3(\log(n) + 1)$.
+Courcelle \& Kant\'e \cite{CourcelleKante2007} showed that a rank decomposition of width $2k$ exists with a host tree of height $3(\log(n) + 1)$.
 Decreasing the width to some $k \leq c \leq 2k$ at the cost of increasing the height of the host tree by a constant factor would immediately yield improvements.
 More generally, in light of the correspondence between WL and $\textsf{FO} + \textsf{C}$, the width of the rank decomposition corresponds to the number of variables, and the depth of the host tree corresponds to the quantifier depth in formulas characterizing these graphs.
 Thus, controlling the trade-off between the width of the rank decomposition and the height of the host tree would directly translate into a trade-off between the number of variables and the quantifier depth in our logical formula.

 We note that isomorphism testing for graphs of bounded treewidth \cite{ElberfeldSchweitzer} is $\textsf{L}$-complete under $\textsf{AC}^{0}$-reductions.
-As graphs of bounded treewidth also have bounded rank width, we have that isomorphism testing for graphs of bounded rank width is $\textsf{L}$-hard under $\textsf{AC}^{0}$-reductions.
+As graphs of bounded treewidth also have bounded rank-width, we have that isomorphism testing for graphs of bounded rank-width is $\textsf{L}$-hard under $\textsf{AC}^{0}$-reductions.
 We thus ask the following.